-Loaded with bacon and ground beef, these cowboy beans are smoky, sweet, and savory with a southwest flair.
+Loaded with bacon and ground beef, these cowboy baked beans are smoky, sweet, and savory with a southwest flair.

-Cowboy beans is the southwestern cousin of traditional baked beans.
+Cowboy beans are the southwestern cousin of traditional baked beans.
 They take on a more distinct BBQ flavor and can be spiked with a little bit of heat to balance the sweetness.
 This recipe is also easily customizable to fit anyone's tastes.

 Cowboy Beans Ingredients

 - Dried navy beans - You can substitute your favorite type of beans, such as pinto beans or great northern beans.

 - Lean ground beef - The addition of ground beef really makes this a hearty meal, but you can also try using breakfast sausage instead of beef, for a different twist.

 - Yellow onion

 - Poblano pepper - Add heat to your beans by using jalapenoes instead.
 If you are really heat sensitive, use a bell pepper instead.

 - BBQ sauce - This tangy sauce is the primary flavoring agent.
 Some barbecue sauces are sweeter than others, if you buy a particularly sweet sauce you can cut back on the brown sugar called for in this recipe.

 - Yellow mustard - You can substitute Dijon mustard, or brown mustard as well.